sumbach/modern-cljs/doc/tutorial-16.md

 ## Repeating the DRY principle

-We insisted so many times on adhering to the DRY principle, that I'm pretty sure you remember we used the [portable version of the Valip][2] validation lib, because it allows us to share the same validation code on both sides of a web app.
+We've insisted so many times on adhering to the DRY principle, that I'm pretty sure you remember we used the [portable version of Valip][2] for validation, because it allows us to share the same validation code on both sides of a web app.

 But what about the unit testing?
-The server-side test namespace (i.e. `modern-cljs.shopping.validators-test`) requires the `clojure.test` lib, which depends on the JVM, and cannot run on the client-side.
+The server-side test namespace (i.e., `modern-cljs.shopping.validators-test`) requires the `clojure.test` lib, which depends on the JVM, and cannot run on the client-side.

-As usual, if you search github for the [Chas Emerick][3] repositories you get a concrete answer to almost everything regarding CLJ/CLJS.
+As usual, if you search [Chas Emerick's GitHub repositories][23] you get a concrete answer to almost everything regarding CLJ/CLJS.
 He recently wrote the [clojurescript.test][4] testing lib with the goal of being a maximal port of `clojure.test` to CLJS.

-The motivation he gave in the [Why Paragraph][5] of the lib is the same we articulated for our `modern-cljs.shopping.validators` namespace.
+The motivation given in the [README][5] is the same we articulated for our `modern-cljs.shopping.validators`
+namespace:

 > I want to be able to write portable tests to go along with my
 > portable Clojure[Script], and clojure.test's model is Good Enough